GSK and R/GA Ventures are launching a health studio for startups – TechCrunch

 TechCrunch: What are the hard and soft skills you want to see in a leadership team?

-Tate: I think we’re looking for people who have that rare mix of ambition, and reality.
-You can look at their proposition and believe they’re excited about it – but as we all know [running a startup] is very hard stuff.
-The ability to be data driven in how they look at propositions is important.
+Tate: I think we’re looking for people who have that rare mix of ambition and reality.
+You can look at their proposition and believe they’re excited about it — but as we all know [running a startup] is very hard stuff.
+The ability to be data-driven in how they look at propositions is important.

 And it’s absolutely important that the consumer experience is at the heart of what they do.
 Putting ‘care’ into everyday healthcare is incredibly important to the sorts of propositions we think are going to make a tangible difference today and into the future.